mishellt1023/github-tutorial/README.md

 **What is Github?**

-Github stores your code in a cloud and visually track any changes made.Also it could be seen by others on the website [Github.com](github.com) which is connected to the cloud:
+Github stores your code in a cloud and visually track any changes made.Also it could be seen by others on the website [Github.com](github.com)which is connected to the cloud:

 1.store code in the cloud